tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 3. Execute code in parallel

-The socket approach doesn't have anything loaded in yet, so any loaded packages, variables, data, functions etc. that the cluster needs to execute the code needs to be moved into each process.
+The socket approach doesn't have anything loaded in yet, so any loaded packages, variables, data, functions, etc. that the cluster needs to execute the code needs to be moved into each process.
 This can be done with the `clusterExport()` function.
 Below, a function is exported to the cluster as an example.

 {{% codeblock %}}
 ```R